ltttpku/CMD-SE-release/README.md

 This repository contains the official PyTorch implementation for the paper:

-> Ting Lei, Shaofeng Yin, Yang Liu; Towards Open-Vocabulary HOI Detection via Conditional Multi-level Decoding and Fine-grained Semantic Enhancement; In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2024
+> Ting Lei, Shaofeng Yin, Yang Liu; Exploring the Potential of Large Foundation Models for Open-Vocabulary HOI Detection; In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2024

 ## Overview